dblake26/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
-How are tasks distributed?
 Monitor the windows with at least two workers.
-Which worker gets which tasks?

 ## Reference